premanshup/exit-wizard/README.md

 8. Above grunt release will create a plugin zip inside plugin folder with version number suffix.

 9. Your zip is ready to use :-)
+10. Upload it to any website ( install ), activate and you will see the exit intent popup on frontend on all the pages first time when you will exit the page.
+Then after 30 days.